hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 ### EnsDb.Hsapiens.v86

 To generate the Ensembl annotations, the *EnsDb* database can also be easily queried using AnnotationDbi.
 You will need to decide the release of Ensembl you would like to query.
 All Ensembl releases are listed [here](http://useast.ensembl.org/info/website/archives/index.html).
-We know that our data is for GRCh38, and the reference corresponds to release 86, so we can install this release of the *EnsDb* database.
+We know that our data is for GRCh38, and the reference corresponds to release 86, so we can install this release of the *EnsDb* database. **NOTE: this is not the most current release, yet it is the latest release available through AnnotationDbi.**

 Since we are using *AnnotationDbi* to query the database, we can use the same functions that we used previously: